 I reviewed and updated this post on November 24, 2022.

 - Vintage Knitting Needles Collection Including Straight Casein Knitting Needles

 Swallow Casein Knitting Needles

-This was an Australian company that sold casein needles made of milk protein in the early 2000s, which now seems to have discontinued.
-You can visit their website for more information here.
+This was an Australian company that sold casein needles of milk protein in the early 2000s, which is discontinued.
+Visit their website for more information here.

 This pack includes –